This document has two parts. First, a data flow analysis shows where each

 E_bob_reg = (R_bob, C_bob)

-# Bob registers (same PS+NIZK verification as Alice -- omitted for brevity)
+# Bob registers as an EOA (same PS+NIZK verification as Alice -- omitted for brevity)

 print(f" pk_bob = {pt(pk_bob)}")